jberkenbilt/debian-qpdf/README-maintainer.md

 * Avoid atoi.
 Use QUtil::string_to_int instead.
 It does overflow/underflow checking.
 * Remember to avoid using `operator[]` with `std::string` or `std::vector`.
 Instead, use `at()`.
 See README-hardening.md for details.
 * Increment shared library version information as needed (`LT_*` in `configure.ac`)
+* Test for binary compatibility.
+The easiest way to do this is to check out the last release, run the test suite, check out the new release, run `./autogen.mk; ./configure --enable-werror; make build_libqpdf`, check out the old release, and run `make check NO_REBUILD=1`.
 * Update release notes in manual.
 Look at diffs and ChangeLog.
 * Add a release entry to ChangeLog.
 * Make sure version numbers are consistent in the following locations: